puppetlabs/puppet-docs/source/puppetdb/1/configure.markdown

 ### `vardir`

-The parent directory for the MQ's data directory.
+This defines the parent directory for the MQ's data directory.
 Also, if a database isn't specified, the default database's files will be stored in `<vardir>/db`.
 The directory must exist and be writable by the PuppetDB user in order for the application to run.

 ### `logging-config`

-Full path to a [log4j.properties](http://logging.apache.org/log4j/1.2/manual.html) file.
+This describes the full path to a [log4j.properties](http://logging.apache.org/log4j/1.2/manual.html) file.
 Covering all the options available for configuring log4j is outside the scope of this document; see the aforementioned link for exhaustive information.

 If this setting isn't provided, PuppetDB defaults to logging at INFO level to standard out.